Urban-Meteorology-Reading/UMEP-Workshop/source/FAQ.rst

 Here are common questions that appear throughout the workshop.

+**General**
+* I have a Mac computer.
+Can I still participate in the workshop?
+   Yes, QGIS and UMEP are software independent but some of the tutorials are just for windows users.
+The tutorial on Lidar processing, `section 4.4 <https://umep-workshop.readthedocs.io/en/latest/GettingData/GIS3.html>` is for Windows user only.
+Otherwise, all other activities is for all OS.
+Installation of UMEP can be a bit cjallenging on a Mac, but help instructions are included below (see below).

 **Daily shading**

 * I can see shadow patterns during the sunshine hours which is logical.
 Is it also possible to get a complete dark profile during nights?
 Because in the shadow animation I can only see the pictures during the day.(What IF I want to have for the complete day)?